theAayushbajaj/NHL-Milestone-Project/src/ReadMeTask2and5.md

 2. `task5_q2_part_2`: This part Encodes the Categorical Columns and Standardizes the columns with different features.
 3. `task5_q2_part_3`: This part trains and validates an xgboost model without hyperparameter tuning.
 4. `task5_q2_part_4`: This part finds the best xgboost model with gridsearch cross-validation and validates the best model.
 5. `task5_q3_part_1`: In this part, we use feature selection methods from sklearn to identify the optimal set of features.
+6. `task5_q3_part_2`: In this part, we use shap library to identify the optimal set of features.

 # Links for Experiment Tracking: